superuser-blog/superuser/_posts/2020-08-11-python-metaprogramming-flask-google-cloud-functions.md

 # Enters the Metaprogrammer
 Python is a dynamic language, so let's make use of it.
 Here's the plan
  1. Discover the google functions dynamically
- 2. Create wrapper function which generates flask compatible functions out of 1 above
+ 2. Create wrapper function which generates flask compatible functions out of step 1 above
  3. Register them to our test flask app dynamically

 ### Let's Discover